aws/aws-sigv4-auth-cassandra-java-driver-plugin/README.md

 The plugin depends on the AWS SDK for Java.
 It uses `AWSCredentialsProvider` to obtain credentials.
 Because the IAuthenticator interface operates at the level of `InetSocketAddress`, you must specify the service endpoint to use for the connection.
 You can provide the Region in the constructor programmatically, via the `AWS_REGION` environment variable, or via the `aws.region` system property.
-You can also provide the IAM role, with which you want to connect with KeySpaces, in the constructor programmatically, via advanced.auth-provider.aws-role property in the conf file.
+You can also provide an IAM role to assume for access to KeySpaces, programmatically or via the configuration file.

 The full documentation for the plugin is available at https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.credentials.html#programmatic.credentials.SigV4_KEYSPACES.